Effective Trading in Financial Markets Using Technical Analysis by Ashish H. Kyal

 Smita Roy Trivedi is Assistant Professor, International Banking and Finance Group at the National Institute of Bank Management, Pune, India.
 She has been engaged in teaching, training, and research in international banking, technical analysis, and algorithmic trading.
 Her publications include the book Financial Economy: Evolutions at the Edge of Crises (co-authored with Sutanu Bhattacharya, 2018).
 Her research has been published in Empirical Economics, Economic Papers, and Asia-Pacific Financial Markets.

-you can directly purchase this book from Here:
+You can directly purchase this book from here:Buy It Now

 ‘Investors ignore technical analysis near the end of bull markets, when buy and hold is in vogue.
 Today the approach is at a nadir of interest, just when people need it most.
 Get ahead of the next rush to understand and apply technical analysis.
 In their comprehensive overview, Roy Trivedi and Kyal first introduce you to the key terms of financial markets and then elucidate all established aspects of the technical analysis field.
 If you start with this book, you will have a foundation for deciding the next step to take in expanding your knowledge.’